Art

 Specialist, Art

-Much of her knowledge of New Zealand art, she credits with the fact that many of the artists whose artwork passes through Webb’s, are artists who either studied alongside, or were tutored by her father, Graeme Brett, during his time at Elam.
+She credits her father, Graeme Brett, for much of her knowledge of New Zealand art.
+Many of the artists whose work passes through Webb’s either studied alongside or were tutored by her father during his time at Elam.

 Webb’s Nation-Wide Art Team